 What to Expect at Winter Session

-During a typical day at Winter Session members have the chance to sit in the legislative chamber to debate legislation that has been drafted by members of our Cabinet, have lunch with the leaders of our province, and relax with fellow members back at Kelvin High School where all members stay.
+During a typical day at Winter Session, members will debate legislation in the Legislative Chamber, have lunch with the leaders of our province, and relax with fellow members back at Kelvin High School.

 Accommodations at Winter Session

 Sleeping accommodations are provided for all members at Kelvin High School.
-After spending an amazing day at the Legislative building, there is nothing like changing into some comfortable clothing and relaxing into the wee-hours of the morning with friends around the school.
+After spending an amazing day at the Legislative building, there is nothing like changing into some comfortable clothing and relaxing into the wee-hours of the morning with friends.
 The lounge and gymnasium provide the perfect settings to bond further with all the new people you will meet.
-While the gym acts as an outlet for any energy you have, the lounge provides the perfect place to kick back and relax with numerous couches and armchairs just waiting to be sat in.
+While the gym acts as an outlet for any energy you have, the lounge provides the perfect place to kick back and relax with numerous couches and armchairs.

-Sleeping accommodations have the females’ beds located on the second floor of the school while the males’ beds are located in a wing of the basement.
+For sleeping accommodations, females are situated on the second floor of the school, and males are situated in a wing of the lower level.
 This leaves the cafeteria, kitchen, gymnasium, lounge and entire main floor open to all members.
-Male and female sleeping quarters are of course off limits to members of the opposing sex; this includes drop-off and pick-up times when parents/guardians are around as well.
+Male and female sleeping quarters are off-limits to members of the opposing sex; this includes drop-off and pick-up times when parents/guardians are around as well.

 While at the overnight accommodations, member dress is casual.
 Accordingly, it is a good idea to bring:

-While in the House for debate, members are expected to dress in appropriate parliamentary attire, as outlined in the Code of Conduct below (section 3).
+While in the House for debate, members are expected to dress in appropriate parliamentary attire, as outlined in the Code of Conduct, which can be found below.

 Code of Conduct